thorsenk/fieldnotes-lm/README.md

 Your personal AI-powered research assistant and note-taking tool.
 This project is an independent implementation inspired by the open-notebook project, customized for your specific needs.

+## Requirements

+- Python 3.9 (Currently using this version for maximum stability and compatibility)
+- Docker (for database and optional containerized deployment)
+- Poetry (for dependency management)

+> **Note on Python Version**: This project currently uses Python 3.9 to ensure stability and compatibility with all dependencies.
+Future upgrades to newer Python versions will be implemented once the ecosystem fully supports it.

 ## Features

 - Multi-Notebook Support for organizing research